May Spotlights | Enhancing the Spotlight [ENG & POL GRAPHICS]

 Whimsicott is a solid pick in Great League, particularly in restricted cup formats, and is worth hunting for a good one.
 Keep in mind that sometimes PvP IVs are not optimal on a Charm user, as a little bit of attack can help it do more damage in the right matchups, so if you want check a few IV combinations that you catch using PvPoke to find the one that might perform the best.
 If you are unsure how to do this, picking a high rank one is typically a safe play.
 Whimsicott also has some nice matchups in Ultra League as a Charm user that has a stronger matchup against traditional Swamperts that run Hydro Cannon and Earthquake than any other Charm user.
 It is comparable to Togekiss, picking up a slightly better Swampert matchup but dropping a few others ones in the process.
 It needs to be powered up to Level 50, which is very expensive in terms of resources.

-— May 11 — Dratini Spotlight — 2x Catch Transfer —
+— May 11 — Dratini Spotlight — 2x Candy for Transfer —

 There are a couple ways to prepare for this reward and they will allow you to gain extra candies on Pokémon that are rare.
 You can manually change the names of each of the Pokémon you plan to transfer so you can search for them or you can set up Tags to organize your Pokémon storage.
 With the expansion of group transferring which can be found in the in-game settings will allow transferring of Legendary and certain Mythical Pokémon, it will make gaining needed candy for them a lot quicker.